-Good Morning Britain is encouraging everyone to get involved in our 1 Million Minutes campaign to help lonely people in the UK.
-We want the nation to pledge time to help people who have lost a loved one and reach out in support of those who are lonely.
+Good Morning Britain has been encouraging everyone to get involved in our 1 Million Minutes campaign to help lonely people in the UK.
+We asked the nation to pledge time to help people who have lost a loved one and reach out in support of those who are lonely.

-Partnering with three charities; Cruse Bereavement Care, Contact the Elderly and Grief Encounter, our aim is to end loneliness in the UK - but we need your help.
+Partnering with three charities - Cruse Bereavement Care, Contact the Elderly and Grief Encounter - our aim is to end loneliness in the UK .

 Saying you'll help for 60 minutes